-Having a solid study plan can have one of the most significant impacts on your ability to study successfully.
+A solid study plan can have one of the most significant impacts on your ability to learn successfully.

-In your study plan you should outline what the most important topics are and how you plan to tackle learning and retaining each topic.
+Your study plan should outline the most important topics and how you plan to tackle learning and retaining each subject.

-Base these topics on how important they are for your class.
+Base these topics on how necessary they are for your class.

 Pay attention to the areas you may be struggling with that are extremely important for your success.